KiRAN34Patel/First-Clone-Amzn/README.md

-# First-Clone-Amzn
+# FirstClone-Amzn
-This is my first github repository .this demo project make with usking some yt helps ;)
+This is my first github repository .this demo project make with using some yt helps ;)
 <br>
 Author- Kiran Chaudhary